nio101/auto-proxy/README.md

 	- run gtk3-icon-browser in terminal and choose an icon.
 	- it's name is set in the main bash script using the iconName property.

 * :warning: Every env variables export are set automatically in `/etc/bash.bashrc`.
-The script modifies and sources that script only.
-So:
+The script modifies and sources that script only, so:
 	* if settings are present in ~/.bashrc, they will overwrite those settings and the plugin won't be able to properly do its job.
-	* when the proxy settings have been modified by the plugin, you should source `/etc/bash.bashrc` and `~/.bashrc` to refresh any already open terminal/console on your local machine. tip: use `alias env_reload='source /etc/bash.bashrc; source ~/.bashrc'` in your `~/.bashrc`, and juste use `env_reload`.
+	* when the proxy settings have been modified by the plugin, **you should source `/etc/bash.bashrc` and `~/.bashrc` to refresh any already open terminal/console on your local machine**.
+		* tip: use `alias env_reload='source /etc/bash.bashrc; source ~/.bashrc'` in your `~/.bashrc`, and juste use `env_reload` update the env vars.

 ## Configuration & installation

 1. Clone or unzip the repository locally.
 2. Modify the settings at the beginning of the bash script named `autoproxy.r.30s.sh` to reflect your proxy configuration.
-3. Rename optionally this script using the proper [argos file naming syntax](https://github.com/p-e-w/argos#filename-format) to modify the plugin position and refresh frequency.
+3. **_Optional_**: Rename this script using the proper [argos file naming syntax](https://github.com/p-e-w/argos#filename-format) to modify the plugin position and refresh frequency.
-4. Add/remove/modify scripts inside the `.autoproxy_set_proxy` and the `.autoproxy_unset_proxy` directories.
+4. **_Optional_**: Add/remove/modify scripts inside the `.autoproxy_set_proxy` and the `.autoproxy_unset_proxy` directories.
 The executables inside those directories will be run in alphabetical order when the proxy settings must be set/unset.
 You can write your own scripts, using the variables set at the beginning of `autoproxy.r.30s.sh`.
 5. Use `make install` to install auto-proxy to your local argo directory (`~/.config/argos/`) and make it run.

 * _To temporarily disable the plugin, use argos to edit the plugin script (last command in the plugin menu), and uncomment the corresponding section in the main script header._